IBM-Bluemix-Docs/mass-data-migration/getting-started-export.md

 {:download: .download}
 {:term: .term}

-# Getting started tutorial for exporting
+# Getting started tutorial for export
-{: #getting-started-tutorial}
+{: #getting-started-tutorial-export}

 {{site.data.keyword.mdms_full}} helps you move terabytes to petabytes of data from {{site.data.keyword.cloud_notm}} in a fast, simple, and secure way.
 This tutorial shows you how to request your data transfer device for exporting data from your cloud storage to your on-prem infrastructure by using the {{site.data.keyword.cloud_notm}} console.